nbdc-datahub/hbcd-docs/docs/instruments/demo/basicdemo.md

 ### Race & Ethnicity Variables

-Race and ethnicity variables are either computed from administrative records collected during screening using the American Community Survey ([ACS](https://www.census.gov/programs-surveys/acs.html)), or a single All of Us (<a href="https://support.researchallofus.org/hc/en-us/articles/360039299632-Race-and-ethnicity-generalizations" target="_blank">AOU</a>) race and ethnicity item collected as part of the <a href="../../SED/demo-cg/" target="_blank">HBCD Demographics</a> instrument.
+Race and ethnicity variables are either computed from administrative records collected during screening using the American Community Survey ([ACS](https://www.census.gov/programs-surveys/acs.html)), or a single All of Us (<a href="https://support.researchallofus.org/hc/en-us/articles/360039299632-Race-and-ethnicity-generalizations" target="_blank">AOU</a>) race and ethnicity item collected as part of the <a href="../../SED/demo-cg/" target="_blank">Demographics</a> instrument.

 <p style="font-size: 0.9em; color: #555;">
 <i class="fa-solid fa-baby"></i>&nbsp;= Variable refers to the child &nbsp;&nbsp;